microsoft/Windows-iotcore-samples/Samples/EdgeModules/SerialWin32/CS/README.md

 In the repo, you will find separate deployment.{arch}.json files for each architecture.
 Choose the deployment file corresponding to your deployment atchitecture, then fill in the details for your container image.
-Search for "ACR_" and replace those values with the correct values for your container repository.
+Search for "{ACR_*}" and replace those values with the correct values for your container repository.
 The ACR_IMAGE must exactly match what you pushed, e.g. jcoliz.azurecr.io/serial-module:1.0.0-arm32

 ```